wikimedia/mediawiki-services-parsoid/README.md

 https://doc.wikimedia.org/Parsoid/master/

-An example of a library that builds on Parsoid output to offer an API that mimic's mwparserfromhell in JavaScript can be found at, https://github.com/wikimedia/parsoid-jsapi
+An example of a library that builds on Parsoid output to offer an API that mimics mwparserfromhell in JavaScript can be found at, https://github.com/wikimedia/parsoid-jsapi

 License